nrkno/core-components/packages/core-toggle/readme.md

 ## Example: Select

-`popup`-attribute is required for Select behavior
+`data-popup`-attribute is required for Select behavior

 Listen to the `toggle.select` event and update the button's value from the selected item to create a component that behaves like a `<select>`: